modxorg/Docs/en/building-sites/tutorials/creating-a-blog.md

 [[!tagLister? &tv=`tags` &target=`1`]]
 ```

-And tagLister will check the TV 'tags', and create links that go to the target (here, Resource ID 1) with the top 10 tags being used.
+And tagLister will check the TV "tags", and create links that go to the target (here, Resource ID 1) with the top 10 tags being used.
 There's a ton more [configuration options](/extras/taglister#properties "tagLister"), but we'll leave you with this.

 ## Conclusion